 - Its antioxidant properties help protect the gut from injuries caused by xenobiotics

 - It inhibits the progression of gastric ulcers.

 Kombucha tea’s healing properties can be attributed to its ability to protect the gastric lining content (mucin), prevention of lipid oxidation in the stomach lining, and ability to reduce gastric acid secretion.
-Its healing ulcer-healing abilities is so effective that it a 15 mg/kg preparation of kombucha tea is deemed comparable to the effect of a 3mg/kg omeprazole.
+Its healing ulcer-healing abilities are so effective that a 15 mg/kg preparation of kombucha tea is deemed comparable to the effect of a 3mg/kg omeprazole.

 Another reason behind kombucha’s gut-healing property is the abundance of probiotics or “good bacteria”.
-These probiotics support healthy gut motility and improves the composition of stool and gas.
+These probiotics support healthy gut motility and improve the composition of stool and gas.
 The abundance of good bacteria in the gut also helps prevent the overgrowth of harmful ones and combats pathogens in the digestive tract,